pellcorp/k1_buildroot/docs/UNINSTALL.md

 # Uninstall

-There are multiple options to uninstall Klipper Mod from an AD5M (Pro) printer.
+There are multiple options to uninstall Klipper Mod from an K1 (Max) printer.

 > [!WARNING]
 > During uninstall, all you local changes to the mod are removed from the printer.
 That includes all your custom files such as the G-Code files or custom Klipper configuration.
 Make sure to create a back-up if you want to re-install at a later point.